 Before the assessment starts

-You take the assessment in a hire car.
-This is so every applicant has the same opportunity to drive or ride a modern car or motorcycle.
+You’ll take the assessment in a hire car.
+This is so every applicant has the same opportunity to drive or ride a modern car or motorcycle

-You get time to familiarise yourself with the controls before you’re assessed.
+You’ll be given time to familiarise yourself with the controls.

 How the assessment works